Share the sacred season with us as we begin the New Year 5786 (2025)!

-Rabbi Meir Bargeron will lead the service on Sunday, September 25 at 7:30 p.m., weaving together aspects of both liturgical traditions to inspire new insights during this time of reflection, forgiveness, and renewal.
+Rabbi Meir Bargeron will lead the services, weaving together aspects of both liturgical traditions to inspire new insights during this time of reflection, forgiveness, and renewal.
+He’ll be joined by Hazzan Penny Myers, who will lead Conservative worship on the first and second days of Rosh Hashanah and the Day of Atonement.

 Please join us for worship and other holiday activities:

-- 7:30 p.m.
-Begin the holiday season together with Havdalah and meditative prayer and readings as we change the Torah covers to white.
+- 7:45 p.m.
+Begin the holiday season together with Havdalah and meditative prayer and readings.

-- Erev Rosh Hashanah Service and Reception – Sunday, September 25
+Erev Rosh Hashanah Service – Monday, September 22

 - 8:30 a.m. – Shacharit